friends-of-tutorials/web-proxy-with-docker/README.md

-# A tutorial to illustrates a strategy used for versioning software projects with git
+# A tutorial to activate a web proxy with docker

-This is a tutorial to illustrates a strategy used for versioning software projects with git.
+This is a tutorial to activate a web proxy with docker.

 ## 0. Contents